bnheise/ce-cli/npm_dist/README.md

 Note on installing with `yarn`.
 Currently there is a bug which causes installation to fail with yarn.
 Install using npm as a workaround.

+## Update
 Note on installing with `pnpm`.
 Currently pnpm has a bug where when you try to install a new version of ce-cli, it will hold binary even if you uninstall and install again.
-Youll have to delete your pnpm cache to clear it.
-Just running `pnpm cache prune` is not enough.
-An issue has been filed with pnpm, but for now this is the only way to get the new version by pnpm.
+Just running `pnpm store prune` is not enough.
+This issue has been filed with pnpm, but for below is the only way to get the new version by pnpm.

+1. Delete your pnpm cache (use `pnpm store path` to get the path, and delete the folder)
+2. Run `npm install -g ce-cli` to update it.
+(Maybe you need the force option `npm install -gf ce-cli`)
+3. Check if the version is updated by `ce-cli --version`

 ## Usage